 Subfloor for Pro Dance Studios, Plastic and Rubber Dance Subfloor

-Our Dance Studio Subfloor Elite provides an affordable and high quality dance studio underlayment flooring system that'll give your studio a professional look while keeping safety in mind.
+Our Dance Studio Subfloor Elite Per SF Elite provides an affordable and high quality dance studio underlayment flooring system that'll give your studio a professional look while keeping safety in mind.

-We've compiled the four best reasons to make use of our subfloor for dance floor areas, helping you select the best dance studio flooring for your particular needs.
+We've compiled the four best reasons to make use of our subfloor for ballet and dance floor areas, helping you select the best dance studio flooring for your particular needs.

 We offer the cushion rubber in 4 ft wide rolls.
 The rubber material is 6 mm thick.

 The bottom layer of our interlocking subfloor consists of 6 mm softer rubber rolled material.
 This provides a cushioned underlayment in dance studio environments.
 The base layer is easy to install, simply roll out the material.